beinformed2020/wda/content/_index.md

 ![WDA - Who we are.](/img/main/whoarewe.jpg#center)

-## Open letter to the UK Government, Governments of the World and the Citizens of the World
+## Open letter to all the Citizens of the World and all the Governments of the World.

 [Download PDF version here](ims/WDAOpenLetter.pdf)